rhysd/Shiba/docs/usage.md

 ## Lint

 Shiba has integrated markdown linter.
 When file is updated, Shiba will run linter automatically and report it if an error occurs.
-You can access the lint result by '!' button in right above of the window.
+You can access the lint result by '!' button in left above of the window.
 At first, the '!' button is normal color as below.

 ![no error](https://raw.githubusercontent.com/rhysd/ss/master/Shiba/menu-no-error.png)